 This Agreement constitutes the complete and entire agreement between the parties, and concludes collective bargaining between the parties for its terms.
-The State and Union, for the duration of this Agreement, each waives the right and each agrees that the other shall not be obligated to bargain with respect to any subject matter referred to or covered in this Agreement.
-The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining, and that the understanding and agreement arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
+The State and Union, for the duration of this Agreement, each waives the right and each agrees that the other shall not be obligated to bargain with respect to any subject matter referred to or covered in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining, and that the understanding and agreement arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
 This section shall not constitute a waiver by the Union to negotiate the impact of changes to the Home Services Program affecting wages, hours and terms and conditions of employment under the State's control.